arcadiapage/arcadiapage.github.io/_posts/2024-03-24-enneagram-type-3-how-to-be-yourself.md

 - Personality Type
 - Mindful Living
 layout: post
-subtitle: 'Trying to always look successful doesn't work'
+subtitle: 'Trying to always look successful does not work'
 ---

 Often the Enneagram Type 3 is described as a chameleon, shape shifting to be whatever wins admiration and success.